typoes/harry-potter-gen-z/book_1/chapter_2.md

 Aunt Petunia looked as though she'd just swallowed a lemon.

-"And come back and find the house in ruins?" she snarled.
+"And come back and find the house in ruins?" she bitched.

-"I won't blow up the house," said Harry, but they weren't listening.
+"I won't blow up the house," said Harry, but they were boycotting him.

 "I suppose we could take him to the zoo," said Aunt Petunia slowly. "... and leave him in the car..."